bepisTM/SNES-Tracker/README.md

 ### Internal Dependencies

+The following are already packaged with SNES Tracker.

 - libjdkmidi (packaged internally -- WIP getting build scripts to automate building this)
 - rtmidi (packaged internally)
 - NativeFileDialog (packaged internally, and modified for cross-platform compilation)